CosmoLike/cocoa/README.md

     $(cocoa)(.local) mpirun -n 4 --mca btl tcp,self --bind-to core --rank-by core --map-by numa:pe=${OMP_NUM_THREADS} cobaya-run ./projects/example/EXAMPLE_MCMC[1-3].yaml -f

 (**expert**) Why the '--mca btl tcp,self' flag?
-Conda-forge developers to not compile openmpi with Infiniband compatibility.
-Users outraged by the small overhead TCP will bring over Infiniband can perform the [installation via Cocoa's internal cache](required_packages_cache) that depends on the HPC module system to load the openmpi compiled by the system administrators.
+Conda-forge developers to not compile OpenMPI with Infiniband compatibility.
+Users outraged by the small overhead TCP will bring over Infiniband can perform the [installation via Cocoa's internal cache](required_packages_cache) that depends on the HPC module system to load the OpenMPI compiled by the system administrators.

 (**expert**) Why the '--bind-to core --rank-by core --map-by numa:pe=${OMP_NUM_THREADS}' flag?
 To enable hybrid MPI+OpenMP on UofA's HPC. *Users should check if the flag is necessary on their particular environment.*

-**Step 6 of 6**: once the work on the Cocoa environment is done, type:
+**Step 6 of 6**: Once the work is done, type:

     $(cocoa)(.local) source stop_cocoa

+and (optional)

+    $(cocoa) conda deactivate cocoa

 # Running cosmolike projects <a name="cocoa_projects"></a>

-The `projects` folder was designed to include all the projects that are being developed by our group.
+The `projects` folder was designed to include all the Cosmolike projects.
 Individual projects must be hosted on independent folders named `cocoa_XXX` where XXX is the project name.

-The majority of projects we are working on are not public (yet), and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).
+**The majority of projects we are working on are not public (yet)**, and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).

-You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects.
-Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors.

 The `cocoa_XXX` folder that host the `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)